Vincent Tan: Early life

 Tan was born in Batu Pahat in 1952, and studied at Batu Pahat High School.

-Tan had originally planned to study law in New Zealand, but as his father's business was failing, he found work as a clerk in a bank instead.
-He then sold life insurance for AIA and became an agency manager at AIA by the age of 23.
+He had originally planned to study law in New Zealand, but as his father's business was failing, he found work as a clerk in a bank instead.
+He then sold life insurance for AIA and became an agency manager for the company.

 Tan then started private companies in trading, credit, general insurance and real estate.
 He started a joint venture with Tokio Marine & Fire Insurance that became United Prime Insurance.
 In 1981, he won a McDonald's franchise in Malaysia, took an advance operations course at Hamburger University, and became the managing director of McDonald's Malaysia in 1982.

 Business

 Berjaya Corporation

 In 1984, Tan moved into Berjaya, which purchased 48% of the consumer durables company Regnis the same year.
 Tan had association with the then finance minister Daim Zainuddin.
 In 1985, Tan bought 51% of Sports Toto from the Malaysian government.
-Pre-tax profit of Sports Toto rose from RM 5 million in 1985 to RM 36 by April 1989.
+Pre-tax profit of Sports Toto rose from RM 5 million in 1985 to RM 36 million by April 1989.
 He injected his shares in Sports Toto into Berjaya to gain control of Berjaya.
 In 1988, he swapped his shares in Berjaya for Raleigh Bhd, a lost-making company linked to Daim, which was then renamed Inter-Pacific and turned into Berjaya's holding company.
 Under his leadership, Berjaya's pretax profit rose from RM 700,000 in 1984 to RM 70 million in 1989.

 In 2010, Tan received a gaming license for his wholly owned subsidiary Ascot Sports Sdn Bhd.
 However, the license was revoked in October 2010, and as of July 2018 the government said it had no plans to reissue it.

 Below are the listed subsidiaries under Berjaya Corporation Berhad: